alexfdez1010/vocabulary_flashcards/README.md

 ## Use Case

 The gist of the algorithm is to transform a list of words in English into an Anki Package.
-Unluckily, at the moment only allows for individual words and phrasal verbs.
+Unfortunately, at the moment only allows for individual words and phrasal verbs.
 Thus, idioms do not work.
 In the future, it will be tried to devise a way of implement that.

 ## Input and output